milanmarkovic90/project_snake_game/README.md

 2. Unpack the .zip file and open up `snake_project.exe` in the newly unpacked folder.
 3. Enjoy the game!

+Important: You will may have issues running the .exe file with your antivirus software.
+Just let the software scan the .exe file and you will be able to run the game.

 ### For programmers

 1. Install [phyton](https://www.python.org/downloads/release/python-3100/) on your machine!